Would you believe there is a set of waterfalls in the arid desert landscape of North Central Arizona that is taller than

 Timing is important: You have to go there when you are sure there’s going to be water running in the little Colorado River.
 That means after snow melt in the White Mountains has made its way down the river, or after a rainstorm.
 Generally speaking, the most reliable months to find water running at Grand Falls are March, April, and May.

-If you want to take the chance of seeing Grand Falls in action any other time of year, your best chance would be in the summer months.
-Within a few hours after a heavy monsoon rain storm has fallen between the location of Grand Falls and Winslow, Arizona.
+If you want to see Grand Falls in action any other time of year, your best chance is in the summer months, within a few hours after a heavy monsoon rain storm has fallen between the location of Grand Falls and Winslow, Arizona.
 This is very tricky to forecast.

 Time of day isn’t critical, however I’m sure sunset at Grand Falls would be spectacular.

 Check out my video on YouTube to see why Grand Falls is nicknamed Chocolate Falls.
 Plus, get a glimpse of the road that approaches and insights on how to see the falls.

 How do I get to Grand Falls aka Chocolate Falls?

 IMPORTANT: DO NOT FOLLOW THE GOOGLE MAP DIRECTIONS TO GRAND FALLS!

 Google Maps will not take you to the best spot to see Grand Falls.
 It will lead you a whole bunch of extra miles out of the way and you’ll end up frustrated that you’re on an upper stretch of the falls that afford virtually no view of them.

 Since there is little to no cell phone service in this rural area of Arizona, make sure you have your game plan down before you head up there.